chunshanl/DBFGM/README.md

 - Application_study.R
   - This script can reproduce results in the application study on the sea surface temperature data.
-  - This script contains an example to run the proposed dynamic Bayesian functional graphical model.
+  - This script is an example to run the proposed dynamic Bayesian functional graphical model.

-- MCMC_algorithms
-  - This folder contains the MCMC algorithms of proposed dynamic Bayesian Graphical models.

 - Helper functions
   - This folder contains helper functions for the MCMC algorithms and for regenerating the results presented in the paper.
 They are called in the script and don't need to be run independently.